-As people become more and more connected, workplaces are spreading out, with teams working in different parts of the world.
+As people become more and more connected, workplaces are spreading out with teams working in different parts of the world.
 Instead of staying at one company or even working in one field, people are more willing to change gears and enter entirely different professions.
-According to Linkedln, the average millennial changes jobs four times before the age of 32 (Long, 4).
+According to LinkedIn, the average millennial changes jobs four times before the age of 32 (Long, 4).
 These skills will help future-proof your career no matter what industry you work in.

-SKILL DEFINITION WHY IT MATTERS FOR THE FUTURE OF WORK SELF & SOCIAL AWARENESS Understanding your personal strengths and limitations; recognizing your thoughts, emotions, and intentions; being open to receiving feedback; and identifying how your behaviors impact others.
+Skill Description Why It Matters for the Future of Work Self & Social Awareness Understanding your personal strengths and limitations; recognizing your thoughts, emotions, and intentions; being open to receiving feedback; and identifying how your behaviors impact others.
 Self awareness can help you find the right career for you, know when it's time to leave your current job, and make you a stronger leader.
-(Swerdlow, 5) TECHNOLOGY Being able to confidently and effectively use technology to be productive, complete goals and tasks, and maintain a competitive advantage.
+(Swerdlow, 5).
+Technology Being able to confidently and effectively use technology to be productive, complete goals and tasks, and maintain a competitive advantage.
 78% of today's jobs require familiarity with technology, and digitally intensive jobs are growing faster and pay more than non-digital roles.
-(Southern New Hampshire University, 6) PRODUCTIVITY Strategizing, organizing, and effectively managing your time and priorities.
+(Southern New Hampshire University, 6).
+Productivity Strategizing, organizing, and effectively managing your time and priorities.
 High performers can be up to 800 percent more productive than other workers, drastically cutting down the time and money needed to complete large tasks - something managers always value.
-(Keller, 7) INITIATIVE Thinking independently, seeing what needs to be done, and taking action without being prompted.
+(Keller, 7) Initiative Thinking independently, seeing what needs to be done, and taking action without being prompted.
 Initiative has become more important in modern workplaces, as employers rely on people who have the courage to push their teams forward.
-(Mind Tools, 8) RESULTS DRIVEN Acting with a sense of urgency and focus to reach goals, without compromising integrity or quality.
-As companies use more freelancers, they need those workers to be results-driven so projects stay on track.
-(Do, 9) COMMUNICATION Actively seeking and delivering information, clearly articulating ideas, effectively listening, and confidently connecting to various audiences, settings, and situations.
+(Mind Tools, 8) Results Driven Acting with a sense of urgency and focus to reach goals, without compromising integrity or quality.
+As companies use more freelancers, they need those works to be results-driven so projects stay on track.
+(Do, 9).
+Communication Actively seeking and delivering information, clearly articulating ideas, effectively listening, and confidently connecting to various audiences, settings, and situations.
 Communication is one of the top five skills that will be important in the future across all industriesand that employers currently find lacking.
-(Gilchrist, 10) RELATIONSHIP BUILDING Effectively working with others and establishing, cultivating, and leveraging networks over time.
+(Gilchrist, 10).
+Relationship Building Effectively working with others and establishing, cultivating, and leveraging networks over time.
 85% of all open job positions are filled through personal connections.
-(Adler, 11) PROBLEM SOLVING Identifying and framing problems, exploring ideas, and creating effective, ethical, and evidence-based solutions.
+(Adler, 11) Problem Solving Identifying and framing problems, exploring ideas, and creating effective, ethical, and evidence-based solutions.
 Problem solving is important in every industry, and this skill gives an especially notable edge in management positions.
-(CareerBuilder, 12) INNOVATION Creatively thinking and coming up with new ideas and solutions to solve old problems.
+(CareerBuilder, 12).
+Innovation Creatively thinking and coming up with new ideas and solutions to solve old problems.
 84% of business executives believe that innovation is important, but only 6% are satisfied with their company's performance in that area.
-(McKinsey & Company, 13) AGILITY Embracing change and effectively adapting when things around you are constantly in motion.
-In one survey, 79% of executives said that the future of work will be based on specific projects instead of roles, meaning that having the agility to adapt quickly will be extremely important.
+(McKinsey & Company, 13) Embracing change and effectively adapting In one survey, 79% of executives said that the future of work will be based on specific

+Agility when things around you are constantly in projects instead of roles, meaning that having motion. the agility to adapt quickly will be extremely important.
 (Lyons, 14)

-At Poodle Jumper we promote employees who take initiative, communicate effectively, and solve problems.
-I'll give you an introduction to these skills so you can develop them too.
+You may already feel confident with some of these skills.
+That's great news!
 It's normal to feel stronger in some skills than others.
 How you feel about a skill can change over time, depending on the project, task, or job you face.